East Coast Military Schools Helping Turn Around At-Risk Boys

 East Coast Boys are Transformed through our Christian Military School

-Students begin in our basic training platoon with the supervision of drill instructors.
+Students begin with a focus on responsibility and attitude adjustment with the supervision of our caring team of Christian men.
 For the first few months, physical training, a packed schedule, attention to cleanliness and chores provide them with structure and establish order in their lives.

 At Gateway, boys figure out how to stop struggling against authority and start to increase in confidence by mastering challenges that are constructive as opposed to their previously destructive activities.
 In time, they promote to higher levels, gaining privileges and responsibilities along the way.
 The trusted students are able to do off-campus sports, outreaches, and travel.

 Most teens who were failing or falling behind not only get caught up but get far ahead.
 Gateway meets all established by the State of Florida for high school graduation, and students earn diplomas at the completion of our academic program.
 Our academy operates all year round as students study at their own pace through high-quality curriculum and certified teachers.
 Our high standards allow credits to transfer to public institutions or to go on to college or the military.

 Most boys in our program turn from their self-destructive behavior to a life of serving others.
 If your son needs order and discipline to put his life in order, please consider Gateway Military School.

 Please give us a call.
 Even if you determine that Gateway isn’t the right place for your boy, we are connected with a number of other similar military schools across the country, from boys ranches to boot camps, and from wilderness programs to typical therapeutic boarding schools.

 |You Searched for East Coast Military Schools:|